Vinay-ctrl2001/Bank-Customer-Churn-Analytics/README.md

   Launch campaign offring incentive on re-activate account to mitigate the churn risk.

-  Offer **specialsaving account & fix deposits for account balance 1k-10k group to control churn risk**.
+  Offer **specialsaving account & fix deposits for account balance 1 k-10 k group to control churn risk**.

   Customers with <400 credit scores offer **small credit building lonas this will build a sense of loyalty** as the bank helps them improve their financial health.